Lim Chu Kang: Lim Chu Kang Bus Terminal

+BBC Far Eastern Relay Station

+In 1978 the BBC Far Eastern Relay Station began broadcasting radio programmes addressing the largest audiences in Asia of the BBC World Service from Kranji.
+Closure of the site was announced in July 2023.

 Today

 Today, Lim Chu Kang is still largely rural and is located in close proximity with the Western Water Catchment.
 Lim Chu Kang is served by two main roads known as Lim Chu Kang Road and Old Choa Chu Kang Road.
 As this area is still undeveloped, its land use primarily consists of military training areas, agriculture, farms, the only remaining cemeteries in Singapore (due to exhumations in others to make way for new developments) and a major cinerarium.
-There are also side-roads, like Jalan Sungei Poyan, Lim Chu Kang Road Track 11/13 and Jalan Bahtera.
+There are also side-roads, like Jalan Sungei Poyan and Jalan Bahtera.

 The area will not be used for residential purposes in the near future or in the Land Use Plan 2030.
 Rather, it will largely retain its agricultural and military value.
-The 62 farms in the western part of Lim Chu Kang are being cleared progressively from April 2020 and completing in December 2022, to make way for military training areas.
+In 2017, it was announced that approximately 106 hectares of surrounding land — an area roughly the size of 75 football fields was going to be acquired to make way for the expansion of Tengah Air Base, which will accommodate some of the assets and facilities from Paya Lebar Air Base, scheduled to be vacated and relocated by 2030.
+Murai Farmway, Murai Urban Training Facility, Ama Keng (entire military training area) and more than 50,000 graves was affected by the acquisition.
+The SAFTI Live Firing Area boundary was trimmed by 30 per cent.
+The 62 farms in the western part of Lim Chu Kang was cleared progressively from April 2020 to December 2022, to make way for military training areas.
+In June 2025, a newly realigned Lim Chu Kang Road was opened to replace the previous route which was decommissioned at the same time to make way for the expansion of the Tengah Air Base.

 Various types of farms where sustainable agriculture is practiced such as vegetable, goat and crocodile farms give city dwellers an insight on nature.
 It has also been an increasingly popular exploration for tourists in recent years, due in part to its close proximity to the Kranji MRT station.